Native, Web, or Hybrid Apps: What Should You Choose?

 - Responsive designs have made web apps even more flexible.
 A whole slew of devices can access Web apps without marring performance because of changes in dimensions.

 - Budget-friendly.
 The developer needs to create the code once and it’s ready to go almost everywhere.

 - Device features are not available to web apps.
 The UI is not as smooth and intuitive.
 This is why a lot of web apps look and feel foreign to users.

 - Almost always require an internet connection to work.
 This is problematic in countries like India, where barely 10% of the population is online.

 - Web apps give preference to performance over experience.
 The focus is on making a quick-loading website with all the essentials.
 Aesthetics often take a back seat.

 Web apps are available to all, regardless of hardware, software, and (most) browsers.
-If you want your app to reach as many people as possible and put higher priority on performance than aesthetics, Web app is your ticket.
+If you want your app to reach as many people as possible and put a higher priority on performance than aesthetics, the Web app is your ticket.
 Don’t worry; it is possible to create great experiences online.

 A Hybrid App is basically a web app with some wrappers of native code in it.
 The native code allows the app to access device functions.
 Example: Facebook, Apple App Store.